Open in The Food App

 The product contains additives or is industrially processed in a way that we consider clear indicators of an ultra‑processed food.

-Additives (7) in Ko-Lee Go Noodles Roast Chicken 65G
+Additives and processes (7) in Ko-Lee Go Noodles Roast Chicken 65G

 Silicon Dioxide